Albany, Indiana

 Albany is a town in Delaware and Randolph counties in the U.S. state of Indiana, along the Mississinewa River.
 The population was 2,295 at the 2020 census.
 It is part of the Muncie, IN Metropolitan Statistical Area.

 History

-Albany was founded in 1833.
+Albany was founded and platted in 1833 by William Venard, after purchasing it from Andrew Kennedy the year prior.
 It was likely named after Albany, New York.